 Artificial intelligence is already proving to be a technology that can deliver much.
 In telecommunications (as in other sectors), organizations will be competing to deploy AI across almost every area of their business..

-Combined with data-based machine learning, a model-driven approach to AI and machine learning can deliver results if implemented properly.
+Combined with data-driven machine learning, a model-basedd approach to AI and machine learning can deliver results if implemented properly.
 For example, a model can define commercial vs. technical aspects and treated as a means of labelling huge volumes of data, which can help ML algorithms to do their job.

 Getting the best of humans and machine intelligence is a must